Consumer medicine information

 The effects of CYTOTEC have only been studied in adults, and there is no specific information comparing its use in children with use in adults.

 If you miss a dose of CYTOTEC, take it as soon as possible.
-However, if it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
+However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.

 Signs that may indicate an overdose of CYTOTEC include: sedation (feeling sleepy), shaking, fits, shortness of breath, stomach pains, diarrhoea, contraction of the uterus (womb), heart palpitations, low blood pressure or slow heart beat.